tutortrivia/MGF1130/README.md

-# 'This project carries a CC By license
+# This project carries a CC By license
 You are free to use and modify this code for any purpose, and are simply required to give "By" attribution to:
 SLC Tutoring Center at Palm Beach State College